datacarpentry/r-raster-vector-geospatial/_posts/R/dc-spatial-raster/2016-01-07-SR05-Time-Series-Raster.md

 {% include _toc.html %}

-##About
+## About
-This lesson covers how to work with and plot a raster time series, using an `R` `RasterStack` object.
+This tutorial covers how to work with and plot a raster time series, using an `R` `RasterStack` object.
 It also covers practical assessment of data quality in remote sensing derived imagery.

 **R Skill Level:** Intermediate - you've got the basics of `R` down.

 <div id="objectives" markdown="1">

-#Goals / Objectives
+# Goals / Objectives

 After completing this activity, you will: